diamondrarktvo/boilera/README.md

 # 🚀 Boilera

-**Boilerplate React Native with Expo** – Kickstart your mobile project at lightning speed, with everything you need to code in peace.
+**Template React Native with Expo** – Kickstart your mobile project at lightning speed, with everything you need to code in peace.

 ---